-- What date of discharge do I enter if the patient is discharged onto another hospital? - Please enter the date of discharge from your hospital. - A patient was readmitted soon after their previous discharge, do we need to issue another discharge bundle even if they received one less than a few weeks before? - Please only select 'Yes' if a discharge bundle has been completed for the current admission. - We recommend that a discharge bundle is completed for every admission to ensure the patient remains aware of the correct inhaler technique and medication use, smoking cessation options, pulmonary rehabilitation and follow-up arrangement.
-Arrangements may not have changed if the time to readmission was short.
-It is particularly important to optimise care for those with frequent admissions and, in addition to the standard interventions on the bundle, consideration of comorbidities and social support will be equally important.
+- What date of discharge do I enter if the patient is discharged onto another hospital, an early discharge scheme, hospital at home or community COPD scheme? - Please enter the date of discharge from your hospital and not the scheme. - A patient was readmitted soon after their previous discharge, do we need to issue another discharge bundle even if they received one less than a few weeks before? - Please only select 'Yes' if a discharge bundle has been completed for the current admission. - We recommend that a discharge bundle is completed for every admission to ensure the patient remains aware of the correct inhaler technique and medication use, smoking cessation options,

 - Do the items from the discharge bundle have to be given to the patient at discharge to count as being issued? - Not necessarily.
-If the patient has received the necessary required items during the course of their admission and this has been checked at discharge, then this will count as having received a full discharge bundle. - To achieve the BPT an organisation needs to demonstrate they have completed a discharge bundle (BTS or equivalent if alternative version is used.)
-Do all elements of the bundle need to be completed? - For adult asthma to be awarded BPT it is mandatory to provide the following components of the discharge bundle: - Inhaler technique checked - Maintenance medication reviewed - PAAP issued/reviewed - Tobacco dependency addressed (if a current smoker) - How do I record it if a patient is offered elements of the discharge bundle, such as referral to smoking cessation but declines? - o If the patient has been offered smoking cessation, please select that the component was completed. - What should I do in situations where the patient self-discharges (against the advice of the medical team), and so therefore we have not been able to provide a full discharge bundle? - In an occasion where a patient has self-discharged, and therefore the team have not physically been able to provide a discharge bundle, please select 'Self-discharge' at the question 'Was a discharge bundle completed for this admission?'. - How should I enter a patient that dies during admission into the web tool? - In the occasion where the patient has died during admission, please enter their date of death into the questions 'Date of discharge/death'.
-In this circumstance you would not need to complete the discharge bundle or discharge elements of good practice questions, these would automatically grey out on the web tool and disallow data entry. - What if elements of a discharge bundle have been considered but deemed unsuitable for a patient? - Please select 'No' if items are considered, but not received because they are deemed unsuitable.
-You may wish to add in a custom field identifying the reasons why.
-This will not be included in NRAP's national reporting outputs but will be useful for your service's internal performance review.
+If the patient has received the necessary required items during the course of their admission and this has been checked at discharge, then this will count as having received a full discharge bundle. - To achieve the BPT an organisation needs to demonstrate they have completed a discharge bundle.
+Do all elements of the bundle need to be completed? - It is recommended that all elements would be completed as per the best practice tariff guidance.
+The guidance can be found here: 23-25NPS Annex DpC Guidance on best practice tariffs (england.nhs.uk) - How do I record it if a patient is offered elements of the discharge bundle, such as referral to smoking cessation or pulmonary rehabilitation, but declines? - If the patient has been offered smoking cessation or a PR referral but declines, this can be marked as complete. - How should I enter a patient that dies during admission into the web tool? - In the occasion where the patient has died during admission, please enter their date of death into the questions 'Date of discharge/death'.
+In this circumstance you would not need to complete the discharge bundle or discharge elements of good practice questions, these would automatically grey out on the web tool. - Should I tick 'Emergency drug pack provided' if the patient already has a drug pack (for example, provided previously by GP), or does this refer specifically to this admission? - In this circumstance, you can select 'Emergency drug pack not provided'.
+This is because it's the appropriate choice for this patient as they already had a drug pack.
+This still counts towards the discharge bundle as it was the appropriate bundle for this patient's needs.